Is Dermaplaning Good for Wrinkles?

 • Sagging or volume loss

-If your goal is a noticeable surface refresh, dermaplaning is a smart move.
+If your goal is a noticeable surface refresh and a more youthful appearance, dermaplaning is a smart move.
 If your goal is deep wrinkle correction, think of dermaplaning as a support step that can make other treatments look better.

 Complementary Treatment Matrix

-Dermaplaning fits best inside a bigger anti-aging plan.
+Dermaplaning fits best inside a bigger anti-aging plan and delivers real anti-aging benefits when paired with the right routine.
 Here is a simple decision table.

 ConcernDermaplaningMicroneedlingRetinoidsNeurotoxin (Botox-type)